component/tap-event/README.md

 - shouldn't be triggered if there's ever more than a single finger on the surface at all.
 - should never trigger the `click` event.

+Some notes:

+- Stopping propagation is now more difficult.
+- There are no timeouts on tap events - yet.

 ## API

 ```js